hollyschinsky/spotify-browser/module9.md

    <img class="screenshot-lg-center" src="images/usb-debug.png"/>

-5. Run the mobile PhoneGap application you want to debug on the device from the CLI
+5. Run the mobile PhoneGap application you want to debug on the device from the CLI using `$ phonegap run android`

-    	$ phonegap run android

 6. Open Chrome on your computer and type `chrome://inspect/` for the URL location